leonjza/leonjza.github.io/content/post/2016-01-09-kerberos-kerberoast-and-golden-tickets.markdown

 This will give you the raw payload you need to run to get a remote powershell shell.
 Copy the output from `IEX` all the way to `ReadToEnd();)` and paste that in a new file (I used `/root/power-shell.ps1`).

 Now, back at your metasploit session, background the meterpreter session and setup a new `exploit/multi/handler` for the `windows/powershell_reverse_tcp` payload.
-When you issue the `exploit` command, add `-j` so that the job will run in the background.
-We have one more thing to do before it will connect back.
+When you issue the `exploit` command, add `-j` so that the job will run in the background as we have one more thing to do before it will connect back.

 {{< figure src="/images/kerberos_golden_ticket_powershell_handler.png" >}}